icubam/icubam/doc/install.md

 Get one user identifier:
 `python scripts/get_id_url.py`

-This very long identifier will be required to access the main server
+This very long identifier will be required to access the main server.

 To get all identifiers:
 `python scripts/get_id_url.py --all`